I come from a family of alcoholics.

-In my experience and observation the most tragic and insidious of all addictions is the addiction to suffering.
+While substance abuse may cause tragic consequences for many families, in my experience, the most tragic and insidious of all addictions has nothing to do with substance abuse.
+It is the addiction to suffering.
 The clinical definition of addiction is “compulsive repetition of a known behavior with adverse consequences.”
 In other words addiction is repeatedly engaging in actions that knowingly cause adverse results.
 There are two persistent issues connected with addictions, (1) what is causing the addiction and (2) how do we stop it?

 The reason I believe the addiction to suffering is the most tragic is because many people do not even know they are addicted to it.
 They live their lives of silent misery oftentimes believing that is how life should be.
 Many religions promote suffering as necessary and a part of life.
 The most ironic of all ironies is that the one thing we all have in common is that we all want to be happy.
 Yet we all suffer from this addiction to be miserable.
 The lucky ones are the ones that realize that suffering is optional and they do something about it.